arsh1991/Fat-Cat/Wiki/Dipro's-Log.md

 - Fixed the end page by positioning the button and change the draw function for the texts

 ## Nov.15 2017
+- Added the proxy pattern code to the cetral code.

+## Nov.16 2017
-- Moded the proxy pattern code to the cetral code.
+- Added the proxy pattern code to the cetral code.

+## Nov.17 2017
+- Removed the proxy pattern and decoupled the unnecessary code from the codebase

+## Nov.18 2017
+- Added new Design pattern and integrated with the code (Facotory Design Pattern)